 Gastroesophageal Reflux Disease

-The muscle at the end of the esophagus, the lower esophageal sphincter (LES) is a one-way valve which opens for limited amounts of time when you swallow.
+The muscle at the end of the esophagus is called the lower esophageal sphincter (LES).
+The LES is a one-way valve that normally opens for limited amounts of time when you swallow.
 Acid reflux occurs when the LES doesn’t close properly or tightly enough.
-A faulty or weakened LES allows digestive juices and stomach contents to rise back up the esophagus.
+A faulty or weakened LES allows digestive juices and stomach contents to rise back up into the esophagus.

-Most people experience occasional acid reflux or gastroesophageal reflux (GER).
-However, in some cases, the digestive condition is chronic.
+Most people experience occasional acid reflux or GER.
+However, in some cases the digestive condition is chronic.
 It’s considered gastroesophageal reflux disease (GERD) if it occurs more than twice a week.

 Infant Acid Reflux

 Acid reflux causes the burning sensation in the middle of the chest known as heartburn.
 The pain may be so intense that it is mistaken for a heart attack.
 Some foods, smoking, and certain medications can trigger or worsen heartburn.
 Most people with mild reflux get relief through lifestyle changes.

 Esophagitis is a general term for inflammation of the esophagus.
 It can be accompanied by irritation.

 Reflux esophagitis is a type of esophagitis associated with GERD.
 It’s caused by stomach acid backing up into the esophagus.
 This damages the esophageal tissues.
 It often causes heartburn, which may become chronic.